 Argentine Culture and Language Course

+This four-week-course is offered the month before the official start of UTDT’s undergraduate semesters in February and July.
+It meets five days per week for a total of 60 hours.
 Through a wide range of communicative and cultural activities, this course focuses on acquiring and developing fluency and linguistic sophistication.
-It includes the presentation of vocabulary and syntax of the Río de la Plata region; cultural, historical and practical information about Buenos Aires and other regions in Argentina; analysis of major newspapers and current events; introduction to Argentine music and cinema, among other topics.
+It includes the presentation of vocabulary and syntax of the Río de la Plata region; cultural, historical, and practical information about Buenos Aires and other regions in Argentina; analysis of major newspapers and current events; introduction to Argentine music and cinema, among other topics.
+Lectures are complemented by cultural visits, cooking classes, and other engaging learning activities.

 Students interested in taking this course must indicate it on their exchange student application or contact firstname.lastname@example.org.